AbouT

 Once Upon a Time and

-Wheel of Time and is currently shooting
+Wheel of Time and

 Bosch Legacy.

 He worked with Baz Luhrmann on additional photography for the transcendent Moulin Rouge! and Sally Potter for Rage.
 Alex Cox’s existential road movie, Searchers 2.0, premiered at the Venice and AFI film festivals, winning an ovation for the cinematography.
-The Hollywood Reporter singled out "stunning visuals captured to mesmeric effect by cinematographer Steven Fierberg."
+The Hollywood Reporter lauded "stunning visuals captured to mesmeric effect by cinematographer Steven Fierberg."